 You’ve seen the commercials where people on DealDash claim to buy high end electronics for ridiculously low prices: IPads for $10, Laptops for $20, etc. Are these deals too good to be true?
-The short answer is, yes, DealDash is a scam.
-But there is a caveat depending on how you use the site.
+The short answer is, no, DealDash is not a scam.
+But that really depends on how you use the site.

 If you consider DealDash as a store where you give them $20 and they hand you a brand new IPhone then the truth is that will *Never* happen.
 If you log onto DealDash today and try to buy a new phone through bidding, you will almost certainly pay more than the phone is worth through paying for bids.
 And that’s the trick they never mention on the commercials: You have to pay money ahead of time each time you want to bid on an item, and that money isn’t included in the $20 final price for that hot item.